shashwatkhandelwal-debug/veilyx/README.md

 Most applications must verify user attributes such as:

 - Age
 - State of residence
 - Identity validity

 Traditional KYC requires collecting identity documents such as Aadhaar or PAN.

-This introduces several risks:
+This introduces:

-- onboarding friction
-- large databases of sensitive documents
+- Large databases of sensitive documents
-- breach liability
+- Breach liability
 - DPDP compliance overhead
+- Onboarding friction

 ---

-# Veilyx Approach

-Veilyx replaces document uploads with **cryptographic proofs**.
+# How It Works

 Verification happens **entirely on the user's device**.

 Applications receive only:

-- verification result
+- Verification result
-- device identifier
+- Device identifier
-- cryptographic signature
+- Cryptographic signature

 Example payload received by an application server: